ange-yaghi/manta-ray/docs/public/tutorials/3_realistic_materials/3_realistic_materials.md

 ## Introduction to Microfacet Models

 A microfacet model is an approximation to how light reflects off of a surface.
 It assumes that all materials are (at a microscopic level) composed of tiny reflectors.
 If these reflectors all point in the same direction, the material is shiny.
 If they are completely random and can point in any direction with equal probability, then the material would appear rough.
-In this tutorial we will examine two models, the *Phong* model and the *GGX* model.
+In this tutorial we'll focus on the *GGX* model.

 ## Using a Microfacet Model